 I know, I know, it’s so cliche, but I’m not a food blogger and I’m not a New Yorker, so let me have this: it’s the black and white cookies.
 Of course it is.
-Grand Central Station is easily one of the best train stations I’ve ever visited, ever (tied for first with the station in Newcastle, England).
+Grand Central Station is easily one of the best train stations I’ve ever visited, ever.
 It’s beautiful.
 Just plain fantastic, with book shops and bakeries, and fancy sushi places I could never afford.
 And the hustle and bustle of people coming and going, the high vaulted ceilings, the murals, the clocks, oh my.
 And the food, oh, the food.
 I’ve always loved those black and white cookies, something that’s so essential to my picture of New York, and I fulfilled a lifelong dream when I sat at a sticky, wobbly table in the crowded dining area of Grand Central Station and ate one of those fist-sized frosted cookies.
 Please read this and send me cookies.
 Please.

 The Apollo.
 I mean, c’mon.
 The theater is absolutely gorgeous, the neon sign outside lights up the night like a beacon in all directions.
 I was there for MLK Day weekend in 2016 and saw the ceremony, which featured community leaders engaging in a discourse largely having to do with the then-upcoming presidential election.
 Even if you don’t go for an event or show, the architecture on the in- and outside of the building is worth a trip.